Web Automation: Getting Started with Website Test Automation

-Why does the craze of web automation seem to increase?
+Why does the buzz of web test automation seem to increase?
 As new platforms and applications proliferate, websites remain a crucial touchpoint between businesses and customers.
 With digital technologies transforming the business landscape, web apps have become essential business enablers.
-As customers become increasingly familiar with high-quality digital interactions, thoroughly testing the websites and web applications for speed, security, and performance is essential for business success.

-Test cycles need automation to keep up with the speed of development and release software and consequent updates fast and consistently.
+Today, test cycles need automation to keep up with the speed of development and release software and consequent updates fast and consistently.
 Research also shows that automation testing can reduce the cost of each test hour.
-Manual testing is essential as it identifies the low-hanging fruit.
-Automated testing helps in discovering hidden fruits like resources or memory leaks.
-Web automation thus becomes imperative to reach ultimate perfection to improve software quality, improve risk coverage and increase development agility.
+Web automation testing, thus becomes imperative to reach ultimate perfection to improve software quality, improve risk coverage and increase development agility.

 Clearly, test automation is critical to building new-age, robust, reliable, and performance-driven websites and applications.